Presented By: Lynda Jennings, OTR, RAC-CT, CDP

 *CE credits are not available for this course

 Are you interested in advancing your career but not sure if you have what it takes to become a director of rehabilitation?
 With healthcare regulations ever-changing, the DOR role is not for the faint of heart.
 A good DOR makes the role seem seamless but, behind the scenes, the level of responsibility may be daunting.
 Unlocking your leadership potential will equip the clinician with the tools and resources to gain the knowledge and skill set to be an effective leader.

 Benefits to Watching:

-Lynda is a member of Texas Occupational Therapy Association serving on the board in various capacities including past state association president.
-Currently, she serves as the State Parliamentarian and CEU content reviewer.
-In addition, she is a member of the AOTA, Leading Age and American Association of Nurse Assessment Coordinators.
-She received her certification as a Resident Assessment Coordinator in 2019.
-Lynda is an adjunct clinical instructor at the University of Texas Health Science Center, a member of the OT Advisory Board and Alumni Council.
-She is a recognized expert in her field and has been a guest lecturer on various topics.
+Lynda is a member of the Texas Occupational Therapy Association serving on the board in various positions including as a past state association president.
+She is currently the state parliamentarian and CEU content reviewer for TOTA.
+She is a member of the American Occupational Therapy Association and is the Texas representative to the Representative Assembly.
+She is a member of both Leading Age and American Association of Nurse Assessment Coordinators.
+She is certified as a resident assessment coordinator and a dementia practitioner.
+Lynda is an adjunct clinical instructor at the University of Texas Health Science Center and is a member of the OT advisory board.

 Lynda’s On-Demand Video CE Courses: